danielfcollier/py-umik-base-app/docs/METRICS.md

 ### Calibration Process (Using FIR Filter)

-1.  **Calibration File:** A unique file provided by the microphone manufacturer (e.g., for a UMIK-1) lists the microphone's gain deviation (in dB) at various frequencies.
+1.  **Calibration File:** A unique file provided by the microphone manufacturer (e.g., for a UMIK series) lists the microphone's gain deviation (in dB) at various frequencies.
 2.  **Filter Design:** A digital filter, typically a **Finite Impulse Response (FIR) filter**, is designed based on this file.
 The filter's frequency response is calculated to be the *exact inverse* of the microphone's response.
 Its goal is to apply the opposite gain correction at each frequency, effectively flattening the microphone's inaccuracies.
 This design process (e.g., using `scipy.signal.firwin2`) is computationally intensive and is usually performed only once when the application starts, with the filter coefficients being cached.
 3.  **Real-Time Filtering:** The raw audio signal coming directly from the microphone, $x_{\text{raw}}[n]$, is continuously passed through this pre-designed FIR filter (e.g., using `scipy.signal.lfilter`).
 This produces a *calibrated* audio signal, $x_{\text{cal}}[n]$.
 This filtering step happens in real-time for every audio chunk.